 WRONG!
 Young people are becoming increasingly disenfranchised when it comes to politicians - 77% of Gen Z believe that political leaders do not have their best interests in mind, according to a 2016 survey by Wunderman.
 However, that doesn’t mean they aren’t passionate about political issues.
 There is a new generation of voters ready and willing to be engaged by leaders who stand for causes they believe in.
 84% would like to have a “big impact in their local communities”, tackling issues such as helping the poor, saving the environment and ending homelessness.
 Other issues they feel strongly about include human rights, diversity and gender equality.

 We hope you’re now as excited about the future of the planet in Gen Z’s hands as we are.
 Want to find out more about today’s teens and young adults?
-Tickets are available now for our upcoming event, Youth Marketing Strategy (YMS), taking place this March in London.
-YMS LDN returns for its 8th year in the heart of youth culture at The Old Truman Brewery, Brick Lane.
-Two days of cutting edge insights, creative masterclass sessions, networking and the key tools you need to future-proof your youth marketing strategy and connect with the most lucrative and important demographic around.
+Tickets are available now for our upcoming event, Youth Marketing Strategy (YMS), taking place this June in San Francisco.
+YMS SFO will feature cutting edge insights, a chance to network with industry leaders, and the key tools you need to futureproof your youth marketing strategy and connect with the most lucrative and important demographic around.
 Find out more.